daisy/pipeline-modules/braille/dotify-utils/doc/index.md

 `hyphenator`
 : Will only match if the value is "dotify".

-`locale`
-: Required.
-: Matches only Dotify hyphenators for that locale.
-An automatic fallback mechanism is used: if nothing is found for language-COUNTRY-variant, then language-COUNTRY is searched, then language.

 No other features are allowed.

+The document locale is used to select the hyphenator.
+An automatic fallback mechanism is used: if no hyphenator is found for language-COUNTRY-variant, then language-COUNTRY is searched, then language.

 [Dotify]: https://github.com/mtmse/dotify.formatter.impl